How to Get a Title Notarized Without the Seller: A Step-by-Step Guide

 What are the legal implications if the seller cannot be present?

-The seller’s absence requires valid legal provisions like a POA to avoid complications, ensure legality in the transaction, and prevent fraud.
+The seller’s absence requires valid legal provisions like a POA to avoid complications, ensure the legality of the transaction, and prevent fraud.

 What are the challenges of notarizing a title without the seller?